Nachiketa-A/EKS-COMPLETE/Step 4.md

+# Step 4 Create Service Account, Role & Assign that role, And create a secret for Service Account and geenrate a Token

-### To check the status of a worker node in a cluster (commonly in environments like Kubernetes, Hadoop, or other distributed systems)
+## To check the status of a worker node in a cluster (commonly in environments like Kubernetes, Hadoop, or other distributed systems)

 In Kubernetes, you can use `kubectl` to check the status of worker nodes.